 We answer queries from members and the general public as best we can in our voluntary capacity, and warmly welcome contributions.

-If you would like to support the objectives of the Society by joining, please send an email with a few details about yourself and your interest in Bacon to our webmaster at email@example.com.
+If you would like to support the objectives of the Society by joining, please send an email with a few details about yourself and your interest in Bacon to our webmaster at firstname.lastname@example.org.
 Membership is payable by cheque, PayPal, and on line bank transfer.
+Please note that all membership applications must be approved by the Council.